Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 GPS data generated on a mountain in Bavaria, Pico and GPS module get supplied by a power bank.

-Note 1: script is saved as "main.py", so it starts automatically.
+**Note 1:** script is saved as "main.py" in the Pico file system, so it starts automatically.

-Note 2: black bars only appear on the photos, not on the OLED itself; DSLR and mobile phone cam have both CMOS sensors which have a problem with the OLED resfresh rates obviously (especially in bright daylight).
+**Note 2:** black bars only appear on the photos, not on the OLED itself; DSLR and mobile phone cam have both CMOS sensors which have a problem with the OLED resfresh rates obviously (especially in bright daylight).

 ![Grosser-Traithen](https://github.com/user-attachments/assets/3602c53a-52ee-4d6e-8dd3-2c80f50a1b9f)